 Depending on the specifics of the animal’s condition and availability of space, some animals may be placed in foster care until they are old enough to be made available for adoption, held for treatment/observation before being evaluated for adoption, or transferred to other facilities for potential adoption placement.

-If you wish to inquire about this animal, you may do so by calling the shelter at (360) 733-2080 ext.
-0.
+If you wish to inquire about the status of a stray animal you left with WHS, you may do so by calling the shelter at (360) 733-2080 ext.
+0

 Animal Control & Rescue